 SCORM is a set of technical standards for e-learning products that provides the communication method and data models that allow eLearning content and learning management systems to work together.
 These standards tell programmers how to write code to play well with other e-learning software.

-- Can only write data, so cannot call a previous response to things like tests and quizzes - limited to interactions only.
+- Interactions Only: Can only write data, so it cannot call a previous response to things like tests and quizzes

-- Provides Read and Write functionality, so can recall previous actions or results.
-This allows for more flexibility in navigation and gating of content.
+- Read and Write Functionality: Ability to recall previous actions or results and have more flexibility in navigation and gating of content

 How You Can Use SCORM with Thought Industries